|Nutritional Guidelines (per serving)|

 - Optional: 1/2 teaspoon vanilla

-Soak the almonds in water overnight or for at least 6 hours.
+Gather your ingredients.
+Soak the almonds in enough water to cover by 2 inches overnight or for at least 6 hours.

 Drain the water from the almonds and discard.
-Blend the 3 cups of water, almonds, and dates until well blended and almost smooth.
+Blend the 3 cups of water, almonds, and dates and vanilla if using, until well blended and almost smooth.

-Strain the blended almond mixture using a cheesecloth or other strainer.
+Strain the blended almond mixture using a nut milk bag or cheesecloth or other fine mesh strainer.

-Use your homemade almond milk in smoothies or shakes, soups, and other raw food dishes.
+Use in smoothies or shakes, soups, and other raw food dishes.
 Or try it in homemade almond milk lattes or splashed over your favorite granola.
 Store leftovers in a sealed container in the refrigerator.
 Homemade raw almond milk will keep well in the refrigerator for three or four days.

 Americans are nuts for almond milk.
 (2016, March 31).
 Retrieved December 4, 2016, from Nielsen, http://www.nielsen.com/us/en/insights/news/2016/americans-are-nuts-for-almond-milk.html